 READ ALSO: College Dorm Parties: A Freshman Guide To Throwing An Epic Party

-Many people have aspirations of enrolling in some of the country’s top colleges and universities.
-However, few people actually take the required actions to make that desire a reality.
+Many aspire to enroll in some of the country’s top colleges and universities.
+However, few people take the required actions to make that desire a reality.

-And for this reason, if getting a degree was free, most high school graduates would attend elite institutions due to their newfound affordability, leaving less-elite ones to resemble ghost towns.
+For this reason, if getting a degree was free, most high school graduates would attend elite institutions due to their newfound affordability, leaving less elite ones to resemble ghost towns.
 Although the expense might no longer be a barrier, some applicants might still feel intimidated by the level of selection.

 A free college education isn’t entirely free.
-Students will still need to find a means to cover other college-related costs, such as books, lodging and board, transportation, high-speed internet, and maybe child care, even if a program offers free tuition.
-The importance of messaging in this, according to Dimino.
-“Students may apply for or enroll in college with the expectation that it will be free, only to encounter other unexpected costs along the way,” says the author.
+Even if a program offers free tuition, students will still need to find a means to cover other college-related costs, such as books, lodging and board, transportation, high-speed internet, and maybe child care.

-It’s crucial that legislators take these aspects into account when developing future free college schemes.
-Otherwise, Dimino and other observers worry that enrolling in college and investing in it could lead to students being forced to drop out for financial reasons, which could leave them in a worse financial situation overall.
+Legislators must consider these aspects when developing future free college schemes.
+Otherwise, Dimino and other observers worry that enrolling in college and investing in it could lead students to drop out for financial reasons, leaving them in a worse financial situation overall.

 You may want to check out 45 Gorgeous Dorm Room Ideas You’ll Want to Copy